selfVSmind/jasonlambertblog/contents/articles/png2c-example-rom/index.md

 </div>
 <br />

-(Those sound effects are, indeed, from the rom I built.)<br>
+Those sound effects really help the immersion factor!<br><br>

 About 7 years ago, I was really into the idea of coding my own N64 game.
 I took a deep dive into the tools that I could find and the limited documentation that came with it.
 The first major hurdle I encountered was using my own textures. <span class="more"></span>There are some sample textures in the SDK, but they are in an archaic format.
-Many times, the documentation refers to a small command line program named ***rgb2c*** that is used to convert the already archaic images into a compatible format.
+Many times, the documentation refers to a small command line program named **_rgb2c_** that is used to convert the already archaic images into a compatible format.

 ### RGB2C Doesn't Exist!

 It doesn't appear to exist anymore, that is.
 I've scoured the internet for any trace of this elusive program but to no avail.
 I decided to write my own converter and had decent success.
 In 2016 [I uploaded it to GitHub][png2c] and about a year ago I decided to get back into my N64 development journey.
 The first iteration of my code used a library called [CImg][cimg] to access the pixel data of JPEGs and PNGs and that worked for the time.
 When I picked the program back up, I quickly realized that transparency wasn't working in my textures.

 [Apparently][cimg png stackoverflow], CImg is capable of reading in transparency values from a PNG, but only by also using [libPNG][libpng].
 I wasn't going that road, so I scrapped CImg and rewrote the entire program with libPNG.